Skip to content

 Autosomal Dominant Polycystic kidney disease (AD-PKD)

 Autosomal dominant polycystic kidney disease or AD-PKD, is an inherited condition that can affect the Snowshoe cat.
 The condition causes cysts to form in the kidneys.
-Most cats are around 7 years when they start to show signs of the condition.
+Most cats are around seven years when they start to show signs of the condition.
 There’s no cure, but some treatments may help to improve their quality of life.
 Affected cats should not be allowed to breed.

 Hypertrophic cardiomyopathy (HCM)